-102.06 INTERPRETATIONS OF QUANTITIES IN BID PROPOSAL.
-The quantities in the Bid Proposal are approximate only and are prepared for comparison of bids.
+102.05 INTERPRETATIONS OF QUANTITIES IN BID SCHEDULE.
+The Department's estimated quantities appear in the bid schedule only for the purpose of comparing the Bid Proposals.
 The Department will pay the Contractor only for the actual quantities of work performed and accepted or materials furnished according to the Contract.
 The Department may increase, decrease, or omit the estimated quantities of work and materials furnished.

-102.07 EXAMINATION OF PLANS, SPECIFICATIONS, SPECIAL PROVISIONS, SPECIAL NOTES, AND SITE OF WORK.
-Examine the site of the proposed work, the Bid Proposal, Plans, Standard Specifications for Road and Bridge Construction and applicable Supplemental Specifications, Questions and Answers from the Division of Construction Procurement Website, contract forms, bulletins and addendums posted to the Department's website and the Bid Express Bidding Service Website before submitting the Bid Proposal.
-The Department considers the submission of a Bid Proposal clear evidence that the bidder has made such examination and is satisfied as to the conditions to be encountered in performing the work and as to the requirements of the Contract.
+102.06 EXAMINATION OF PLANS, SPECIFICATIONS, SPECIAL PROVISIONS, SPECIAL NOTES, AND SITE OF WORK.
+Examine the site of the proposed work, the Bid Proposal, Plans, specifications, contract forms, and bulletins and addendums posted to the Department's website and the Bid Express Bidding Service Website before submitting the Bid Proposal.
+The Department considers the submission of a Bid Proposal prima facie evidence that the bidder has made such examination and is satisfied as to the conditions to be encountered in performing the work and as to the requirements of the Contract.